 The teachers at BeFit Yoga follow a much gentler and individualized framework that loosely follows the ashtanga yoga system where appropriate.
 And where necessary will build individualized therapeutic practices, or specific practices for how you want to use your yoga.

 Beginner?
 How to Start:

-Open Mysore – Same as Mysore except teachers are here from 4:00-8:00pm just waiting for you to come and practice 🙂 You can start your yoga anytime between 4:00-7:00, please be done and finished with rest pose by 8:00pm.
+Open Mysore – Same as Mysore except it is an open time lasting between 2-4 hours, just waiting for you to come and practice 🙂 You can start your yoga anytime between those hours, please be done and finished with rest pose by the closing time.

 Yoga has many definitions, but the common element is self-awareness.
 Yoga practices are designed and intended to promote self-knowing, or the deepening of consciousness about who we are in relation to ourselves and the outside world.
 This allows us to live up to our full potential as a human being.
 By repeatedly connecting to ourselves via the body, breath, and mind we are practicing Yoga.
 We discover little by little, or in flashes of perception, Who we really are.
 This makes us capable of relating to the outer world in a way that reduces suffering for ourselves and others by allowing us to respond with Love and Acceptance.